Three Customs officials martyred in DI Khan attack

 DERA ISMAIL KHAN: Three Customs officials embraced martyrdom on Monday when unidentified armed motorcyclists opened fire on them on Dera Ismail Khan-Zhob Road near Kulachi Morr, sources said.

-Official sources said armed men riding two motorcycles opened fire on a mobile team of Pakistan Customs at Kulachi Morr when the officials were on a routine patrol as part of duties to counter smuggling.
+The official sources said armed men riding two motorcyclists opened fire on a mobile team of Pakistan Customs at Kulachi Morr when the officials were on a routine patrol as part of duties to counter smuggling.

 Two officials identified as Farooq Jan, son of Sakhi Jan, hailing from Attock, and Fahad Bashir, son of Basiruddin, belonging to Karak, were martyred on the spot while Waqas Khan sustained injuries in the attack.